June 6, 2023

 3 min.

-The US State Department has doubled the reward to $10 million for information that will help prevent cyber espionage, the theft of cryptocurrencies and critical information by North Korean hackers.
+US State Departmentdoubled the reward to $10 million for information that will help prevent cyber espionage, the theft of cryptocurrency and critical information by hackers from the DPRK.

 In February, the Center for a New American Security (CNAS) released

-activity report of North Korean groupshackers, where he said that they "have evolved from a scattered gang of scammers into a skilled army of cybercriminals and foreign affiliates."
-This army has become sophisticated methods to steal hundreds of millions of dollars worth of crypto assets and critical information.
+report on the activities of North Korean groupshackers, where they reported that they had “morphed from a loose band of scammers into a sophisticated army of cybercriminals and foreign affiliates.”
+This army began to steal hundreds of millions of dollars worth of crypto assets and critical information using sophisticated methods.

-“North Korea regularly commits cyber theftsdata from financial institutions and cryptocurrency exchanges around the world, stealing hundreds of millions of dollars, likely to fund government priorities such as nuclear and missile programs,” the CISA review says.
+“North Korea regularly commitscyber theft of data from financial institutions and cryptocurrency exchanges around the world, stealing hundreds of millions of dollars, likely to fund government priorities such as nuclear and missile programs,” the CISA review said.

-Against this backdrop, the US State Departmentannounced a $10 million reward for any information that helps the government prevent cyber espionage, the theft of cryptocurrency and other critical information by North Korean hackers.
+Against this background, the State DepartmentThe United States has announced a $10 million reward for any information that helps the government prevent cyber espionage and the theft of cryptocurrency and other critical information by North Korean hackers.

-“If you have information about any person,associated with North Korean cyber hacking groups (such as Andariel, APT38, Bluenoroff, Guardians of Peace, Kimsuky, Lazarus Group) that are involved in attacking US critical infrastructure in violation of the Computer Fraud and Abuse Act, you may be eligible for a reward ," the ministry said in a statement.
+"If you have information about anyindividuals associated with North Korean cyber hacker groups (such as Andariel, APT38, Bluenoroff, Guardians of Peace, Kimsuky, Lazarus Group) that are involved in attacks on US critical infrastructure in violation of the Computer Fraud and Abuse Act, you may receive the right to a reward,” the department said in a statement.

-The reward is twice the amountan agency proposal published in March 2022 for similar information on the financial mechanisms used by government-sponsored and working on behalf of the North Korean government hacker groups.
+The reward amount is doublethe department's proposal, published in March 2022, for similar information about the financial mechanisms used by hacker groups sponsored and operating on behalf of the North Korean government.

 In July, the US Department of Justice reported